JinyuanSun/PymolFold/README.md

 # PymolFold

-Predict your protein in Pymol!
+Fold your protein in PyMOL!
 Inspired by [ColabFold](https://github.com/sokrypton/ColabFold) by [Sergey O](https://github.com/sokrypton).
 Visualization inspired by [pymol-color-alphafold](https://github.com/cbalbin-bio/pymol-color-alphafold).
 Thanks to ESMFold by Meta and the [API](https://esmatlas.com/about#api).